 Consider yourself very fortunate if you have at least one best friend.

 We usually treat our friends with love, kindness, and respect.
 Becoming your own best friend is sometimes more difficult.
-You know your shortcomings and faults and you might not be as likely to forgive yourself as you are others.
+You know your shortcomings and faults and might not be as likely to forgive yourself as others.
 The grace we give to others, we seldom extend to ourselves.

 You should befriend yourself first and foremost and cherish that friendship above all others.
 Being your own best friend will boost your self-image and self-confidence and you become more inspiring to others.
 You’ll be more likely to hold yourself accountable for the mistakes you make and expect more of yourself in every situation.